 Be sure to select a food that is appropriate for your cat’s age, weight, and health status.
-Brands like Royal Canin offer breed-specific and age-specific formulas, as well as foods for animals with certain health conditions, such as urinary tract issues or overweight.
+Many brands offer breed- and age-specific formulas, as well as foods for animals with certain health conditions, such as urinary tract issues or weight problems.

-This Weruva recipe is formulated with potato starch but contains only 3% carbohydrates (along with 65% protein and 32% fat), so if your cat likes the taste, it’s still a healthy choice.
-(3-, 5.5-, and 10-ounce cans)Shop on Chewy
+This Weruva recipe contains only 3% carbohydrates (along with 65% protein and 32% fat), so if your cat likes the taste, it’s a healthy choice.
+Speaking of choice, we like the option to buy it in 3-, 5.5-, or 10-ounce cans.

 If you are trying a new cat food on your furry little gourmand, be patient.
 Experts recommend doing it slowly, first mixing a small quantity of the new food in with the old, and upping the proportion of new food every day or two.
-While your cat is adjusting, keep an eye on not just what they’re eating and how enthusiastic they are about it, but how their stomach is handling it.
+While your cat is adjusting, keep an eye on not just what they’re eating and their enthusiasm but how their stomach is handling it.
 In other words, watch for vomiting or diarrhea.